DaleLore/daily_co/README.md

     This is so partipicants knows who are on the call and can see your hand raised

 #### Add my elements: The Frame
-If you've checked Daily's docs, there's a lot there.
+This option is a combo of HTML/JS so they are definitely different ways of doing this, but if you've checked Daily's docs, there's a lot there.
 And you're probably come across the embed Daily Prebuilt code (https://docs.daily.co/prebuilt)

 ```
 <html>